Rinkukalsi/Task-2-unsupervised-learning/README.md

 # Task-2-unsupervised-learning
-This is an simple example of unsupervised learning using IRIS dataset.
+This is a simple example of unsupervised learning using IRIS dataset.